data-preservation-programs/singularity/docs/cli-reference/datasource/add/onedrive.md

          | de     | Microsoft Cloud Germany
          | cn     | Azure and Office 365 operated by Vnet Group in China

-   --onedrive-disable-site-permission
-      Disable the request for Sites.Read.All permission.

-      If set to true, you will no longer be able to search for a SharePoint site when configuring drive ID, because rclone will not request Sites.Read.All permission.
-      Set it to true if your organization didn't assign Sites.Read.All permission to the application, and your organization disallows users to consent app permission request on their own.

-   --onedrive-access-scopes
-      Set scopes to be requested by rclone.

-      Choose or manually enter a custom space separated list with all scopes, that rclone should request.

-      Examples:
-         | Files.Read Files.ReadWrite Files.Read.All Files.ReadWrite.All Sites.Read.All offline_access | Read and write access to all resources
-         | Files.Read Files.Read.All Sites.Read.All offline_access                                     | Read only access to all resources
-         | Files.Read Files.ReadWrite Files.Read.All Files.ReadWrite.All offline_access                | Read and write access to all resources, without the ability to browse SharePoint sites.
-                                                                                                       | Same as if disable_site_permission was set to true

-   --onedrive-expose-onenote-files
-      Set to make OneNote files show up in directory listings.

-      By default, rclone will hide OneNote files in directory listings because operations like "Open" and "Update" won't work on them.
-But this behaviour may also prevent you from deleting them.
-If you want to delete OneNote files or otherwise want them to show up in directory listing, set this option.

-   --onedrive-encoding
-      The encoding for the backend.

-      See the [encoding section in the overview](/overview/#encoding) for more info.

    --onedrive-chunk-size
       Chunk size to upload files with - must be multiple of 320k (327,680 bytes).